Awakened-Redstone/AutoWhitelist/README.md

 <br/>
 To reload settings run `/autowhitelist reload [bot|config]` to reload only one thing or `/autowhitelist reload` to reload everything

+### About porting
+Porting to other platforms is fully allowed, as long as:
+1. A link to the original Modrinth page is put within the first 5 lines of the project description
+2. Credits are given to the original author
+3. The ported version is free and open source
+4. The config structure allows a seamless or easy migration from/to the original version

 <br/>

+A native Forge version will **not** be made, but I <u>**may**</u> add compatibility with [Connector](https://modrinth.com/mod/connector) if required
 ![No froge](https://i.ibb.co/yphNcXz/fabric-only-banner.png)